Skardu: Deosai National Park

-Treks to the Deosai Plains, the second highest in the world at 4114 m above sea level, after the Chang Tang in Tibet, either start from or end at Skardu.
+Treks to the Deosai National Park and the Deosai Plains, the second highest in the world at 4114 m above sea level, after the Chang Tang in Tibet, either start from or end at Skardu.
 In the local Balti language, Deosai is called Byarsa བྱིར་ས, meaning 'summer place'.
-With an area of approximately 3000 km2, the plains extend all the way to Ladakh and provides a habitat for snow leopards, ibex, Tibetan blue bears and wild horses.
+With an area of approximately 3000 km2, the plains extend all the way to Ladakh and provide a habitat for snow leopards, ibex, Tibetan blue bears and wild horses.

 Skardu Fort

 Skardu Fort or Kharphocho Fort lies on the eastern face of the Khardrong or Mindoq-Khar ("Castle of Queen Mindoq") hill 15 m above Skardu town.
 The fort dates from the 8th century CE and contains an old mosque probably dating back to the arrival of Islam in the 16th century CE.
 The fort provides a panoramic view of Skardu town, the Skardu valley and the Indus River.
 It was built by Maqpon dynasty rulers of Baltistan.
 It was a seven-storey building.
-Mostly local people say that Kharpoocho is made by a ghost as they were servants of the ruler of that time.
+Mostly local people say that Kharphocho is made by a ghost as they were servants of the ruler of that time.

 Kharphocho (Skardu) fort was built on a design similar to that of Leh Palace and the Potala Palace in Lhasa, Tibet.
 The name Kharpochhe means the great fort — Khar in Tibetan means castle or fort and Chhe means great.